Jane110111107/DTA-SiST/README.md

 ** Output **
 DTAST will output a fasta file named transcriptome.fa that contains all the possible transcripts assembled by DTAST.

+** Simulated data **

+We used FluxSimulator to simulate five samples with read lengths of 50bp, 75bp, 100bp, 125bp, and 150bp, respectively.
+The only difference between these five samples is the length of reads.
+Each sample contains 0.1 million paired-end reads that are generated from 100 isoform transcripts originated from 41 different genes in chromosome 1 (CRCh38.83, NCBI).

+sim50bp_1.fa and sim50bp_2.fa contain total of 0.1 million paired-end reads with length of 50bp.

+sim75bp_1.fa and sim75bp_2.fa contain total of 0.1 million paired-end reads with length of 75bp.

+sim100bp_1.fa and sim100bp_2.fa contain total of 0.1 million paired-end reads with length of 100bp.

+sim125bp_1.fa and sim125bp_2.fa contain total of 0.1 million paired-end reads with length of 125bp.

+sim150bp_1.fa and sim150bp_2.fa contain total of 0.1 million paired-end reads with length of 150bp.

+reference.fa contains total of 100 reference transcripts.

 ** Contact information **
 If you have any questions or concerns, please send email to zhaojin_cc@163.com.